Film, Animation and Digital Arts MA – 2023 entry

 - Figment Productions

-We regularly enjoy visits and engagements with the London production and VFX community, which includes:
+We regularly enjoy visits and engagements with the London film production and VFX community, which includes:

 - Moving Picture Company